Relationship unravelling? Relationship Counselling can help!

 I am a Marriage and Family Therapist (MSc MFT).
 I have also completed post graduate studies and specialist training in couples therapy through the Centre for Gender Psychology in London.
-I am a member of the British Association for Counselling & Psychotherapy and The American Association of Marriage and Family Therapists.
 I have extensive experience working with couples, individuals and families on all types of relationship issues.

 What is Relationship Counselling / Couples Counselling?

 Relationship Counselling is a therapuetic process where couples meet with a trained relationship counsellor weekly or every two weeks to help you explore more deeply what is going on in your relationship.
 I work with you, step by step, to resolve arguments and decide what you both want.

 A key part of the work together is looking at the way you communicate as a couple and identify the patterns that keep you stuck in arguments, and leave you feeling deeply unsatisfied.
 Together we look at what you can do differently to communicate better, and bring about the changes that can lead to the kind of intimacy you desire.